hsurisetti/MechaCar_Statistical_Analysis/README.md

 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

- - Collectively, the manufacturing lots had a PSI variance of 62.3, which meets the design specifications.
+ - Overall, the manufacturing lots had a PSI variance of 62.3, which meets the design specifications.
  - However, when grouped by manufacturing lots, lots1 and 2 had design specification well below the PSI limit.
  - Lot 1 had a PSI variance of 0.980 and lot2 had a PSI variance of 7.47.
  - Lot 3 did not meet the design spcification and it exceeded the PSI limit.